 As Swamiji’s successor, Nayaswami Jyotish, has since explained, “outreach” in its deepest sense means “to share”:

-Sharing the teachings of our path from our own center of experience and from our individual soul’s inspiration and attunement with Master.
-It means to share with others the joy and love that we have been blessed with at Ananda through the practical spiritual teachings of self-realization.
+Sharing the teachings of our path from our own center of experience and from our individual soul’s inspiration and attunement with Paramhansa Yogananda (whom we reverently call, Master).
+It means to share with others the joy and love that we have been blessed with at Ananda through the practical spiritual teachings of Self-realization.

 When I heard that there would be an international retreat weekend dedicated to sharing a “better way of life” to help “uplift the world,” of course I was excited to be a part of the action!
 And then I heard through the village grapevine that the retreat was going to be held the weekend before Spiritual Renewal Week at Ananda Village.

-Together, we started calling this inspiration to share the movement of Ananda: Ananda for the Future (AFF).
+Together, we started calling this inspiration to share the movement of Ananda: The Next Wave (at first called, Ananda for the Future).

 Devotees from many of our communities, centers, and of all ages came to connect, support each other, and become inspired at this retreat.
 Throughout the weekend there were nearly 100 people that attended either in person or joined online.